 As of December 31, 2023, the Tranche A and Tranche B warrants did not qualify as derivatives; however, they did not meet the requirements necessary to be considered indexable in the Company's stock.
 As a result, and in accordance with the guidance in FASB ASC 815, the warrants were deemed to be liabilities.
-As of June 30, 2024, after the settlement of the Tranche A warrants, the Tranche B warrants do not qualify as derivatives and meet the requirements necessary to be considered indexable in the Company's stock.
-However, due to a cash settlement feature that requires cash settlement in event of a fundamental transaction that is outside the Company's control, resulting in a form of settlement inconsistent with that which would be received by other security holders, the warrants do not qualify under the equity classification guidance.
+The Tranche B warrants do not qualify as derivatives and meet the requirements necessary to be considered indexable in the Company's stock.
+However, due to a cash settlement feature that requires cash settlement in event of a fundamental transaction that is outside the Company's control resulting in a form of settlement inconsistent with that which would be received by other security holders, the warrants do not qualify under the equity classification guidance.
 As a result, and in accordance with the guidance in ASC 815, the Tranche B warrants continue to be deemed liabilities.
 All such liabilities are required to be presented at fair value, with changes reflected in financial results for the period.
+As discussed above, the majority of the Tranche B warrants were exercised in July 2024.
 See Note 3 for the related valuation.